gitlabhq/gitlabhq/doc/development/code_review.md

 Try to review in a timely manner; doing so allows everyone involved in the merge request to iterate faster as the context is fresh in memory.
 Further, this improves contributors' experiences significantly.
-Provided full availability;
-reviewing within two work days should be the aim.
+Reviewers should aim to review within two working days from the date they were assigned the merge request.
 If you don't think you'll be able to review a merge request within that time, let the author know as soon as possible.
+When the author of the merge request has not heard anything after two days, a new reviewer should be assigned.

 Maintainers should check before merging if the merge request is approved by the required approvers.